fairwayfinder/crypto-mean-variance-frontier/README.md

 </center>

-The data we have used can be downloaded by running the code in the [data grabbing notebook](src/data/GDLC_data.ipynb).
+The data we have used can be downloaded by running the code in the [data grabbing notebook](src/data/data_grabbing.ipynb).
 The notebook also provides easy adjustment for:
 * Date range
 * Choice of industry portfolios (ken french)
-* Alteration of additional assets from yahoo finance
+* Alteration of choice/amount of crypto currencies from yahoo finance